mimoduo/Stamp/README.md

 ###Global Level

-* Solves various issues prevelant in email clients.
+* Solves various issues prevalent in email clients.
 * Sets up the ability for full column table rows on small screens.
 * Provides a system for showing and hiding content.
 * Contains the head section of every email template.

 ###Template Level

-* Provides a build system that can support multiple templates.
 * Provides a template for all pages pertaining to that template.
 * Contains styles that are more focused on design rather than solving email client quirks.
 * Can override the title element from the global level.